satello/continuous-sale-contract/README.md

-# openiico-continuous-contract
+continuous-sale-contract
-A continuous sale implementation of interactive initial coin offering
+A continuous sale contract with personal max valuations.